 The use of CHP in a community energy scheme helps facilitate planning permissions, meet the requirements of the Code for Sustainable Homes and can also be a key element of an organisations carbon management and reduction strategy.

-CHP has been widely recognised as a key measure in helping to reduce harmful CO₂ emissions, with some schemes, such as the National Sports Centre, Crystal Palace, reducing their emissions by 50 per cent.
+Combined Heat and Power has been widely recognised as a key measure in helping to reduce harmful CO₂ emissions, with some schemes, such as the National Sports Centre, Crystal Palace, reducing their emissions by 50 per cent.

 In addition to saving money for businesses Vital Energi has worked on a number of successful CHP projects which have significantly reduced residents’ fuel bills.